On Arguments and Arguants: Reason, Reasoning, and Reasoners

 As von Neumann described KG’s famous incompleteness theorems (1930/31): “Kurt Gödel’s achievement in modern logic is singular and monumental — indeed it is more than a monument, it is a landmark which will remain visible far in space and time.”

-On a personal journey to visit the memorial site for inspiration, I realized that the umlaut symbol (ö) on the Gödel gravestone was bungled:
+On a visit to the memorial site, I noticed that the umlaut symbol (ö) on the Gödel gravestone was bungled:

 I contacted the Head of the Cemetery to inquire about the mistake, and was surprised to learn it hadn’t been brought to their attention before.
 There was no record of who had made the monument.